'Nanny' employs African folklore in a haunting Black horror film

 Summoning Mami Wata, the water spirit

 Aisha has a magnetic connection with Malik, the charming doorman of the building, played by Sinqua Walls.
-She is introduced to Malik's grandmother Kathleen (Phylicia Rashad) with whom he is close and who acts as a surrogate mother to him.
-Rashad embodies the essence of a strong unwavering Black mother.
+She is introduced to Malik's grandmother Kathleen (Leslie Uggams) with whom he is close and who acts as a surrogate mother to him.
+Uggams embodies the essence of a strong unwavering Black mother.
 She is magic, in form and practice.

 Mami Wata is traditionally portrayed with an altar adorned with objects of indulgence – mirrors, combs, and fruit.
 But she is made literal in Nanny as a mermaid-like figure who haunts Aisha's life.
 In one scene, Aisha swims in a public pool in the daylight only to emerge in the night, face to face with the magnificent, Mami Wata as an omen, who pulls her down into the water as the pool becomes an ocean.